Check out our Expo Tutorial to get more details on how the Expo segment works.

 Q: Can I make a booth ticket-specific so only those ticket holders can access the booth?

 A: Unfortunately, it is not possible to restrict access to Expo Booths to specific ticket holders.
 This feature is only available for the Stage and Sessions.

 Q: How can I see who is currently in the booth?

-A: At the top right of the page, click on the People tab.
-Attendees currently in the booth will have a green dot displayed by their name.
+A: While inside a booth, click on the People tab at the top right of the page.
+Attendees currently in the booth will be displayed, with a green dot by their names.

 Q: Is it possible to invite vendors to set up their booths?